 After all, they’ll have the class party, where you probably have to send in a treat.
-They’ll need to (painstakingly) fill out cards for the whole class and you’ll be stuck at the kitchen table for what feels like eternity while they write out every. last. one.
+They’ll need to (painstakingly) fill out cards for the whole class and you’ll be stuck at the kitchen table for what feels like an eternity while they write out every. last. one.
 The party’s over.
 And these funny parenting tweets capture exactly how it goes when you celebrate Valentine’s Day with kids.

 1. Because, let’s be real.